Brantlab/w8fy.brantlab.com/content/hamfest.md

 ---

 ## 🍳 Food & Refreshments

-Breakfast and lunch available on-site, served by the Van Wert County CERT team.
+W8FY will have water, soda, donuts, and fruit available with donation.

 ---